What Should You Ask Before Committing to a Volunteer Role?

 Evaluate the Nonprofit or Organization

 Don’t just research the role—research the organization.
-Understanding how the nonprofit functions will give you confidence in your decision.
+Understanding how the nonprofit functions—and how their Volunteering Application Process works—will give you confidence in your decision.

 How Long Has the Organization Been Operating?